m0xpd/TuningStrategyForVoltages/SliderNonLinearity/README.md

 ---

-You see from the above that I referred to the Tuning Strategy (which had not been 'revealed' at the time).
+You see from the above that I referred to the Tuning Strategy (which had not been published at the time).

+The non-linear response of the sliders is easily rectified if you are making a new Voltages module, by fitting a different valued resistor network as described (the Bourns part number is 4609X-101-104LF).
+Also, the SCALE potentiometer needs to be changed from the specified B10k to B100k.

+Unfortunately, retrofitting these modifications to an existing VOLTAGES module is all but impossible, as three sliders are soldered over the resistor network, making replacement difficult.